VinceV3/Polish-English-Flashcards-/README.md

-# Polish-English-Flashcards-
+# Polish-English Flashcard App
-Basic flashcard app with preinstalled wordlist.
+-Basic flashcard app with preinstalled wordlist.
+You can edit the wordlist as you like.